Recipe: Simple Chat (Preset + Base Handle)

 3) Streaming (the cleanest place to learn it)

-This is the simplest recipe to experiment with streaming.
-Streaming lives on the model adapter, and you can use the same adapter you already wired into the recipe.
-That gives you streaming output without changing the recipe’s outcome guarantees.
+Simple Chat is the easiest recipe for learning how streaming behaves.
+Streaming lives on the model adapter, and you can use the same adapter that you already wired into the recipe.
+That gives you streaming output while the outcome shape stays the same.

 import { openai } from "@ai-sdk/openai";